ephieo/heroku-sql-challenge/README.md

 1.  ### Bonus: Students with projects by location

-    List all project names with the username's of the students who worked on them, only for students who attended FAC in Finsbury Park.
+    List all project names with the usernames of the students who worked on them, only for students who attended FAC in Finsbury Park.

     <details>
     <summary>Hint</summary>